 • Emotional cost of work (success and failure can have a big impact on people)

-Listed below are careers in our database that are similar in nature to that of NGO Area Coordinator, as they may involve many of the same skills, competencies and responsibilities.
+Listed below are careers in our database that are similar in nature to NGO Area Coordinator, as they may involve many of the same skills, competencies and responsibilities.

-Please utilize the references below to find more information on the various aspects of a career as an NGO Area Coordinator.
+Please use the references below to find more information on the various aspects of a career as an NGO Area Coordinator.

 Alberta Learning and Information Service website: alis.alberta.ca